 I tried L’s deep-fried mozzarella cheese and pork tenderloin.
 Despite the 11-minute ride back home, the mozzarella was still creamy and warm.
 The thin slice of pork added another subtle layer of flavour.
 This dish is best shared, just because of the pure decadence.

 The pork was tender and meaty.
 The tenderloin was cooked perfectly.
 I could still taste the natural juices of the meat.
 The breading on the katsu seemed different from my past visit.
-The batter was softer but still crispy, and the crumbly texture reminded me of Katsuten.
+The batter was softer but still crispy, and the crumbly texture reminded me of breading at Katsuten.

 I love nibbling on the side dishes between bites of the katsu.
 The sourness of the pickles help to cut into the fattiness of the dishes.
 The miso soup was tasty, loaded with seaweed and strands of enoki mushroom.
 The large cabbage salad was refreshing.
 I particularly liked the way the cabbage was julienned; the cool, delicate texture was pleasant to bite into it.